Starbucks Trenta | 50 cents more than Venti, seven extra ounces

 Starbucks Trenta size cup – May 3

 On May 3 of 2011, two months after the new Starbucks logo is rolled out, a new size cup will be made available.
 The Starbucks Trenta-size cup will hold 31 ounces and will be available for iced drinks only.
 The Starbucks Trenta will cost 50 cents more than Venti sized drinks of the same type.
-The Trenta has been tested in a few stores, but the May 3 release of the Trenta will apply to U.S. stores only — at least at first.
+The Trenta has been tested in a few stores, but the May 3 release of the Trenta will get started to U.S. stores only — at least at first.

 Starbucks Trenta size cup is not an April Fool’s